nowait-tools/ansible-rabbitmq/README.md

 RabbitMQ
 =========

 RabbitMQ playbook that enables you to spin up a simple server or cluster them together.
+If you are integrating this into another repo make sure that rabbitmq goes in the roles folder and that you have a top level folder called lookup_plugins with find_by_tag.py in it or this play will not be able to auto cluster.
+Currently only EC2 is supported but feel free to request support for other services you may want to use this with.

 Requirements
 ------------